 I couldn’t help it.
 I was absolutely fascinated by the crypts.
 Most of them had caskets on display for passersby to view.
 Some were elaborate and well maintained with photos of the deceased and flowers on display.
 Many of them had broken glass, were filled with garbage, and were left in complete disarray.
 A few even had the coffins laid wide open with the remains exposed.

 The cemetery is open daily, 8 am to 6 pm.
 Free tours in English take place at 11 am on Tuesdays and Thursdays.
 Take the tour.
 I don’t always recommend tours because -well – sometimes they’re mind-numbingly boring.
 But this tour is one you can’t miss if you’re into the creepy and morbid.
 One of the stories you’ll hear on the tour is about Rufina Cambacérès the young woman who was buried alive in her tomb.

 After all this talk of death and crypts, I had to loosen up a bit and break out the Malbec and Tango shoes.

 For the first week of my trip, I stayed at Vitrum Hotel in Palermo.
-I stayed in their Superior Studio Suite which was easily bigger than my apartment back in Washington DC.
-It had a living room, kitchenette, bathroom, office area, and bedroom with a king size bed.
-PLUS I didn’t have to share my king sized bed with my wife Lindsay or the dachshunds – SUCCESS.
-Anyhoo – the hotel was adorable.
+I stayed in their Superior Studio Suite which was easily bigger than my apartment back in New York.
+It had a living room, kitchenette, bathroom, office area, and bedroom with a king-size bed.
+The hotel was adorable.
 It had some urban industrial meets artsy vibes with a full bar and restaurant downstairs.
 Plus a spa.
 Who doesn’t love a spa?